-Annex I. Examples to Illustrate the Proposed Differences Between Option 2 and Option 313
+Annex I. Examples to Illustrate the Proposed Differences Between Option 2 and Option 311

-The example uses a single scenario and shows how this would be reflected in the accounts under the three options as explained in the Guidance Note.
+The example uses a single scenario and shows how this would be reflected in the accounts under the proposed Option 3 relative to a no change in the current treatment, Option 2 in the Guidance Note.